react-component/editor-mention/README.md

 ## License

-rc-mention is released under the MIT license.
+rc-editor-mention is released under the MIT license.